ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Folder names

-Folder names must use sentence case and must match their article titles.
+Folder names must use sentence case and should match their English article titles.

 Folder names must not use URL reserved characters.
 They must only use these characters: